Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 Use Service Level Objectives (SLO), Service Level Indicators (SLI) and Service Level Agreements (SLA).
 Only apply these standards to things that users actually care about.
 Examples of things to include:
 - Functionality: what reporting functionalities will we provide?
 - Accessibility: how can people access the data?
-- Performance: how fast are the individual processes (ETL, how long do queries take)
+- Performance: how fast are the individual processes (ETL, how long do queries take).
+E.g. any query in Looker should take < 1 minute, if webapp < 5 minutes.
+X % of queries finish in < Y seconds
 - Delivery: how fast and predictable are turnaround times from request to working functionality)
 - Quality: how accurate do we expect the data to be?
 If there are very complex models, can we do with slightly less quality for the sake of speed?
 - Availability of the BI team: how easy is it to reach them when questions arise?
+What is the response time?
 - Business relevance: what can BI do for the business?
 - Data freshness: how current is the data?
 - Support speed: how quickly are tickets turned around?
 Use a severity scale with associated response times.
 Severity is depending on impact (e.g. who is impacted, what is the effect, how urgent is it)